milanm/csharp-cheatsheet/README.md

 ## Introduction

 This comprehensive C# cheat sheet serves as a quick reference guide for C# developers at all skill levels.
 It covers the core language features, modern patterns, and best practices as of 2025.

-The cheat sheet is organized from fundamental concepts to more advanced topics, making it useful for both learning and reference purposes.
+The cheat sheet is organized from **fundamental concepts to more advanced topics**, making it useful for both learning and reference purposes.

 C# has evolved significantly since its inception, with regular updates introducing powerful new features while maintaining backward compatibility.

-This guide incorporates the latest language enhancements through C# 12 and beyond, modern architectural patterns, performance optimizations, and development approaches that have become standard in the .NET ecosystem.
+This guide incorporates the latest language enhancements through C# 13 and beyond, performance optimizations, and development approaches that have become standard in the .NET ecosystem.

 Whether you're building web applications, microservices, desktop software, mobile apps, or games, you'll find relevant syntax examples and patterns to accelerate your development process.

-Feel free to bookmark this page and refer to it whenever you need to refresh your knowledge of C# language features or modern development techniques.
+🔖 Feel free to bookmark this page and refer to it whenever you need to refresh your knowledge of C# language features or modern development techniques.

 ## Support My Work

 If you find this repository helpful, consider supporting me on Patreon:

 [![Patreon](patreon.png)](https://www.patreon.com/techworld_with_milan)

-## Disclaimer

-> This roadmap aims to give you an idea about the landscape.
-The road map will guide you if you need clarification about what to learn next rather than encouraging you to pick what is hype and trendy.
-It would help if you grew some understanding of why one tool would be better suited for some cases than the other and remember that hype and trendy only sometimes mean best suited for the job.

 ## Give a Star! :star: